AGMR-Net: Attention Guided Multiscale Recovery framework for stroke segmentation: Conclusions

-In this work, we propose a TC-Net that makes full use of contextual information for ATLAS lesion segmentation of stroke datasets.
-Our TC-Net integrates CPA and CFF modules in the en coding stage.
-The former uses a coarse-grained attention map to focus the network on the target region to extract features highly relevant to the target, and the latter fuses feature from 3D for the former for the purpose of refining the boundaries of the 2D feature map.
-Finally, the MDU are used in the decoding stage to recover the lesioned features from the feature maps that have been downsampled several times.
-The main advantage of our TC-Net is the use of spatial contextual information between each feature and different patches, as well as global contextual information between different dimensional channels and multi-scale contextual information, showing that the application of contextual information is crucial for performance improvement and demonstrates a great advantage when compared with existing methods.
+Our AGMR-Net integrates CPA and CFF modules in the encoding stage.
+The former uses a coarse-grained attention map to focus the network on the target region to extract features highly relevant to the target, and the latter fuses feature from 3D for the former to refine the boundaries of the 2D feature map.
+Finally, the MDU is used in the decoding stage to recover the lesioned features from the feature maps that have been downsampled several times.
+The main advantage of our AGMR-Net is the use of spatial contextual information between each feature and different patches, as well as global contextual information between different dimensional channels and multi-scale contextual information, showing that the application of contextual information is crucial for performance improvement and demonstrates a great advantage when compared with existing methods.